Start with the checklist before the first season gets too big.

 Better to outgrow a modest system than overspend on one you cannot maintain.

 Some recommendations on this page may use affiliate links.
 If that happens, it does not change what you pay.
-We keep these recommendations narrow on purpose and only include products that make the work clearer, easier, or less wasteful in context.
+Recommendations are kept narrow on purpose: useful for the specific task, reasonable for beginners, and easy to skip when the work has not earned the purchase yet.
 Read the disclosure

 Good first move